RowanG1/RowanG1.github.io/_posts/2020-02-16-vr-oculus-quest-experience.md

 *Walkabout mini golf VR* is the most enjoyable golf game I've played on a computer.
 It is a superb family game, especially for members spread around the world.
 As a golfer, I envision using this game to improve my putting in real life, partly for grooving the motion, and partly for mental-conditioning over putts that count.

 Oculus has a distribution channel called App Lab, intended for release of experimental apps that don't require Oculus store approval.
 I downloaded one app called *Puzzling Places- Beta*, which is a 3-D version of a jigsaw puzzle.
-The challenge of matching colour patterns, as well as orientating the pieces in space was relaxing, and fun, and a pleasant art experience.
+The challenge of matching colour patterns, as well as orientating the pieces in space was relaxing, entertaining, and a pleasant art experience.
 Admittedly, I was a bit disappointed that "share on facebook" buttons were not evident upon puzzle completion.

+Artists produce some great works in VR.
+One interesting clip on Youtube VR is a 3-D rendition of Van Gogh's *Starry night*.
+The peculiar music and abstract sky lumps combined with the drifing pan through the city amplifies the original eeriness, and the swirling of the clouds is mesmerizing.
+Another popular clip on Youtube is *Dreams of Dali*, which plays on extremes of scale such as slender giants-  perfect for VR's depth perception.

+If you have a creative streak, here is an article dedicated to sketching and sculpting in VR: https://www.gravitysketch.com/blog/articles/the-best-art-and-design-apps-on-oculus-quest-2/

-The lack of device-wide notifications is partly why the Oculus experience takes you into another dimension.
+The lack of device-wide notifications is partly why the Oculus takes you into another dimension.
 There are in-app notifications, but they tend to be minimal.
 One senses that the VR future will bring notification over-load similar to mobile devices.

 One thing I did not expect is that once the user has logged in to a head-set, there is no default security pin to use the device after a period of inactivity.
 This look set to change with upcoming multi-user support.